SlitSpectroscopyBuddies/ASSET/paper/paper.md

 # Statement of need

-Spectroscopy serves as a powerful tool for characterizing the chemical components of celestial bodies, including stars, planets and smaller objects in our solar system.
-Slit spectroscopy is a common approach particularly valuable for faint object observations that may otherwise be challenging with integral field spectroscopy.
+Spectroscopy is a powerful tool for characterizing the chemical components of celestial bodies, including stars, planets and smaller objects in our solar system.
+Slit spectroscopy is particularly valuable for faint object observations that may otherwise be challenging with integral field spectroscopy.
 Many instruments have been developed in that regard.
-For example, the SPHERE-IRDIS instrument [@Beuzit:2019], with its near-infrared long-slit spectroscopy mode [@Dohlen:2008] allows for detection and characterization of high contrast Dwarfs companions [@Hinkley:2015; @Cheetham:2018; @Mesa:2020] at small angular separation (0.5'').
-The James Web Space Telescope (JWST) contains two instruments equipped with slit mode : the
+For example, the SPHERE-IRDIS instrument [@Beuzit:2019], with its near-infrared long-slit spectroscopy mode [@Dohlen:2008], allows for detection and characterization of high contrast Dwarfs companions [@Hinkley:2015; @Cheetham:2018; @Mesa:2020] at small angular separation (0.5'').
+The James Web Space Telescope (JWST) contains two instruments equipped with slit mode: the
-NIRSpec (near-infrared) [@Jakobsen:2022; @Boker:2023],  allowing for the characterization of faint solar system small bodies [@Denneulin:2023; @Thomas:2025; @GuilbertLepoutre:2025]  and faint stars or galaxies,  and MIRI (mid-infrared) [@Wright:2023; @Kendrew:2015], allows for the characterization of solar system objects [@Muller:2023] or, combined with a coronograph, the detection and characterization of exoplanets [@Danielski:2018; @Henning:2024].
+NIRSpec (near-infrared) [@Jakobsen:2022; @Boker:2023],  allowing for the characterization of faint solar system small bodies [@Denneulin:2023; @Thomas:2025; @GuilbertLepoutre:2025]  and faint stars or galaxies,  and MIRI (mid-infrared) [@Wright:2023; @Kendrew:2015], allowing for the characterization of solar system objects [@Muller:2023] or, combined with a coronograph, the detection and characterization of exoplanets [@Danielski:2018; @Henning:2024].
 The future ELT instrument METIS should be equipped with a long-slit as well, allowing for the observation potential earth-like planet at very low separation [@Maire:2021].

 Slit spectroscopy data consists of two dimensional maps of intensities with one spatial and one spectral axes.
 The most classical way to extract spectrum from these data, is to integrate the photons in a window of a given height, for each wavelength along the spectral axis.
 It is suboptimal as it accounts neither for the point spread function (PSF) profile and its chromatic magnification, nor for the noise statistics.
 Moreover, it can integrate background and artifacts (bad pixels, cosmic ray) that can pollute the spectral extraction.
-Account for all these issues is important to exploit the full potential of slit spectroscopy data.
+Accounting for all these issues is important to exploit the full potential of slit spectroscopy data.
 The Inverse problems framework offer such a possibility and is widely used in astrophysics [@Michalewicz:2023; @Berdeu:2024].
 A slit spectral extraction method based on such an approach was developed in [@The:2023] and adapted in [@Denneulin:2023].
 The goal of  [`ASSET`](https://github.com/SlitSpectroscopyBuddies/ASSET) is to generalize this method to be fully adaptable to any slit spectroscopy instrument.
-It is fully implemented in Julia and yields an optimal auto-calibrated spectral extraction method based on the maximum a posteriori of likelihood.
-The data are model using different structures of parametric or non-parametric PSF, some are already implemented, which can be auto-calibrated via an alternate estimation scheme with the spectrum.
+It is fully implemented in Julia and yields an optimal auto-calibrated spectral extraction method (in the sense of the maximum of likelihood).
+It relies on a thorough modeling of the data using different customizable structures of parametric or non-parametric PSF, which can be auto-calibrated via an alternated algorithm during the spectrum extraction.
 With the same versatility, a custom background model can be defined, fitted and subtracted in the estimation scheme.
 Finally, the package includes several regularization structures via the use of [`InverseProblem`](https://github.com/SJJThe/InverseProblem).